 If you reach an agreement with your co-parent, you should formalise this by drafting a parenting plan or by applying for fresh Consent Orders (depending on which is more appropriate).
 A parenting plan is not enforceable but is a more flexible document that can be changed quicker and cheaper than Consent Orders if circumstances are likely to change again in the future or you will be reviewing the arrangement after a trial period.

 - Seek legal advice

 If you are unable to obtain your co-parent’s consent to relocate, you should seek legal advice as soon as possible.
 You should engage in family dispute resolution (‘FDR’) with your co-parent (with or without legal representatives) to reach agreement.
 If FDR is unsuccessful, your lawyer can advise you as to the consequences of relocating without the other parent’s consent, or the prospects of filing an application seeking that the court order the relocation of your children.

 Ultimately, while you may have your own motivations and desires, the court is primarily focused on what is in your children’s best interests.
 If the court considers it is not in your children’s best interests to relocate, then it will not make relocation orders.
 You should therefore always take a child-focused approach and prioritise what is in their best interests.
 Irrespective of whether you decide to relocate or not, it is always advisable to demonstrate a willingness to foster and promote the relationship between your children and their other parent.

-If you or someone you know is considering relocating interstate and there are children involved, then please get in touch Matthew Sibley at firstname.lastname@example.org
+If you or someone you know is considering relocating interstate and there are children involved, please contact firstname.lastname@example.org

 This is not legal advice.